 If we could all fall in love with this soup then problem solved!

 Thankfully, it was a very easy soup to make.
 (I’d be very interested to try making it with the soup function on my Blendtec mixer!
 No cooking would make it even easier to prepare!)
-I watched anxiously as each of my children, and especially my husband, sampled their soup and despite my poor straining of the strings, I saw them all make their way down to the bottom of their bowls.
+I watched anxiously as each of my children, and especially my husband, sampled their soup.
+Despite my poor straining of the strings, I saw them all chow down to the bottom of their bowls.

-Since our first harvest yielded three pounds of pods and the recipe for Pea Pod Soup only calls for one, my next challenge was to discover whether the soup froze well.
-The sample I reheated the next day seemed to have lost a touch of freshness, but nobody else could discern a difference.
+Our first harvest yielded three pounds of pods and the recipe for Pea Pod Soup only calls for one.
+Therefore, my next challenge was to discover whether the soup froze well.
+The sample I reheated the next day seemed to have lost a touch of freshness.
+However, nobody else could discern a difference.
 So when the next harvest day rolled around, I made enough and froze two quarts to enjoy this winter.

 If you’re not a fan of eating soup without something to chew on (like me) it is delicious with croutons, a slice of your favorite sourdough bread, chopped nuts, or, of course, a generous sprinkling of bacon.
 But maybe I’m just weird.
 (In fact, it’s highly likely.)